UO-CS-OER/CS211-text/_sources/00-Preliminaries/00-03-Install_IDE.md

   https://www.freelists.org/list/program-l).
-- Although VS Code and PyCharm are at rough parity in features, in our view the Python customization in PyCharm is currently (as of late 2024) a little better than VS Code with its plugin system.
+- Although VS Code and PyCharm are at rough parity in features, in our view the Python customization in PyCharm is currently (as of late 2024) just a little better than VS Code with its plugin system.
   We notice this in particular in the interactive debugging support and in creating custom run configurations.